achesak/weatherlog/README.md

 # Using WeatherLog

 WeatherLog requires the Python interpreter to run.
 Development is done using 2.7.x, but it should work with 3.x as well.
-GTK+ 3 is also required.
+GTK+ 3 and its Python bindings are also required.

-To run WeatherLog, open a terminal in the directory containing the files and type "python weatherlog.py".
-Currently WeatherLog only works on Linux and Windows.
+To run WeatherLog, open a terminal in the directory containing the files and type `python weatherlog.py`.
+On some systems double-clicking on the
+`weatherlog.py` file will also work.

+WeatherLog currently only runs on Linux and Windows.
+Note that while the application should work on Windows, it is not extensively tested on that platform.

 # License

 WeatherLog is released under the [MIT open source license](http://opensource.org/licenses/mit-license.php).
-See the LICENSE file for more information.
+See the `LICENSE` file for more information.

 WeatherLog uses [python-weather-api](https://launchpad.net/python-weather-api) to get data from weather APIs.
-See the README and LICENSE files in resources/dialogs/pywapi for more information.
+See the `README` and `LICENSE` files in
+`resources/dialogs/pywapi` for more information.

 The program icon is from an [icon set by Mr J](https://www.iconfinder.com/search/?q=iconset:weather-icons-8).